 The battle for power

-Start with the politics.
-The clampdown on tech giants can be seen to reflect the all-powerful central government under President Xi Jinping, who has cemented control over the Communist Party and the state since constitutional term limits on his office were abolished in 2018.
+The clampdown on tech giants can be seen to reflect the all-powerful nature of central government under President Xi Jinping, who has cemented control over the Communist Party and the state since constitutional term limits on his office were abolished in 2018.

-While Jack Ma’s speech might have been the immediate catalyst for some of these policy changes, they also represent the latest development in the long-running battle between regulators and tech firms seeking to make inroads in finance.
+While Jack Ma’s speech might have been the immediate catalyst for some of these developments, they also represent the latest episode in the long-running battle between regulators and tech firms seeking to make inroads in finance.

 The key selling point for investors in the lead-up to the ill-fated IPO was Ant’s consumer lending business.
-Alipay provides users with two lending products: Huabei, an app-based credit card, and Jiebei, a kind of unsecured loan.
-Thanks to these offerings, Ant’s lending to consumers ballooned to over 1.5 trillion RMB ($250 billion) as of June 2020, according to Reuters data.
-This made it the country’s largest lender, surpassing traditional retail banks that faced stricter capital requirements.12 Now regulators have moved to level the playing field.
+Ant’s lending to consumers ballooned to over 1.5 trillion RMB ($250 billion) as of June 2020, according to Reuters data.
+This made it the country’s largest lender, surpassing traditional retail banks that faced stricter capital requirements.7 Now regulators have moved to level the playing field.

 “Although the timing was dramatic, the intervention to thwart Ant Group’s IPO shouldn’t have come as a surprise.
 It looked as though Ant was trying to aggressively push through its IPO on a wave of publicity from investment banks and hysteria among retail investors, before regulators could properly assess the implications for financial stability,” says Way.